Real-Time Segmentation Networks should be Latency Aware: Related Work

-Finally, another part of the literature focuses on designing \textbf{video} segmentation systems.
+Another part of the literature focuses on designing \textit{video} segmentation systems.
 More specifically, these works try to leverage the temporal correlation of consecutive frames in a video to improve the next-frame prediction and reduce computation and latency.
 However, most works in this domain are more focused on improving segmentation accuracy than reducing the latency.

-The Clockwork net by \citet{shelhamer_clockwork_2016} is a model that leverages temporal correlation by running different parts of the network at each time-step conditionally to how much the video has changed from the previous frame.
+The Clockwork net in \cite{shelhamer_clockwork_2016} is a model that leverages temporal correlation by running different parts of the network at each time-step conditionally to how much the video has changed from the previous frame.
 This technique has the disadvantage of not providing a fixed frame-rate.

-Another direction to address the problem is to try propagating previous features to consecutive frames to avoid recomputing very similar features for following frames, as do \citet{zhu_deep_2016}, though their design still keeps it too slow for real-time.
+Another direction to address the problem is to try propagating previous features to consecutive frames to avoid recomputing very similar features for following frames, as is done in \cite{zhu_deep_2016}, even though their design is not meant for real-time.

-\citet{li2018low} built on these two previous ideas.
+The work \cite{li2018low} built on these two previous ideas.
 Their network decides at each frame whether to propagate previous features or to recompute the entire segmentation map.
 They improved the clockwork design to reduce the maximum latency but did not reach real-time.

-Other works use predictive learning, that is predicting future frames or flow motion using past frames and segmentations to help current segmentation \cite{jin2017video,jin2017predicting}.
+Other works use predictive learning, that is predicting future frames or flow motion using past frames and segmentations to help current segmentation \cite{luc2017predicting,jin2017video,jin2017predicting}.

-\citet{gadde_semantic_2017} are using video temporal coherence to produce better output segmentation maps through representation warping, and are not focused on time efficiency.
+Video temporal coherence is also used along with representation warping to produce better future segmentation maps.
+Warping is either applied at the feature level \cite{saric2020warp,gadde_semantic_2017} or directly at the segmentation map level \cite{terwilliger2019recurrent}, and possibly combined with existing features to produce the output.
+However, these works are not focused on time efficiency.

-Finally, a recent paper by \citet{zhang2019fast} is proposing a fast segmentation network using a Dynamic Targeting Network and a Mask Refinement Network that respectively locates the segmentation target and predicts the segmentation.